shivam12166/Terrible-Tiny-Tales/README.md

 The return statement defines the JSX (JavaScript XML) structure to render the UI of the component.

-The outermost <div> sets the background color to black.
+The outermost "div" sets the background color to black.
-The <h1> element displays the heading "Terribly Tiny Tales Assignment" in white and centered.
+The "h1" element displays the heading "Terribly Tiny Tales Assignment" in white and centered.
 The submit button is rendered inside a <div> and is disabled when the isLoading flag is true.
 If the histogramData is not empty, the following elements are rendered:
-An <h2> element displaying the heading "Word Frequency Histogram" in white and centered.
+An "h2" element displaying the heading "Word Frequency Histogram" in white and centered.
 An "Export" button to trigger the exportToCSV function.
 A <canvas> element with the chartRef to render the chart.